-The C-40A is the first new logistics aircraft in 17 years to join the Naval Reserve.
-Currently, the Naval Reserve provides 100 percent of the Navy's worldwide in-theater medium and heavy airlift.
+The C-40A was one of the first new logistics aircraft 25 years ago to join the Naval Reserve.
+The Naval Reserve provided 100 percent of the Navy's worldwide in-theater medium and heavy airlift.

 The Clipper meets or exceeds international noise and environmental requirements.
 It is also more fuel-efficient and offers increased range and payload capabilities.
 The 737-700C based aircraft is certified to operate in an all-passenger (121 passengers), all-cargo or combination ("combi") configuration that will accommodate up to three cargo pallets and 70 passengers on the main deck.

 The Navy has purchased nine C-40A airplanes using a Commercial Off the Shelf (COTS) strategy.
 The first aircraft was delivered in April 2001, to Logistics Support Squadron Fifty Nine (VR-59) at the Naval Air Station/Joint Reserve Base Fort Worth, Texas.
 Since the first delivery, the Navy has accepted eight additional aircraft (two to VR-59 at NAS/JRB Forth Worth Texas, three to VR-58 at NAS Jacksonville Florida and three to VR-57 at NAS North Island California.